AndyDev2013/semanticwebproject/README.md

 # Contents

+## The Project

 * Project Outline
 * Choosen Datasets
 * Integration plan
+* Things that changed and reflection

+## Installation and Use

+* Installation
+* Api Use
+* Summary
+* References

 # Project Outline

+The project was assigned as part of the Semantic Web Module for Dr Ian Mc'Loughlin in GMIT.
+This is a fourth year project showcasing use of Node.js, Javascript, Googlemaps and HTML skills.

+I chose to focus this project on the Galway county and use datasets relating to possible tourist activities.
+My aim was to highlight the areas in Galway that could potentially be used to create excursions and other touristic activites.
+This is why I chose to deal specifically with geojson data.

 * Create a GitHub repo (this one) with Readme file using MarkDown format.
 * Find two open datasets,describe the datasets, their use and upload them to the repo for reference.